Spain yields jump at auction, bigger test ahead

 MADRID Spain's short-term borrowing costs jumped at a sale of more than 3 billion euros of short-term government debt on Tuesday, reflecting fears about the country's finances and boding ill for a key long-term debt auction later in the week.

-The Spanish Treasury sold 3.2 billion euros of 12 and 18-month bills, just above its target range of 2-3 billion in sales - solid demand from investors a day after the country's key 10-year bond yield hit a five-month high above 6 percent.
+The Spanish Treasury sold 3.2 billion euros of 12 and 18-month bills, just above its target range of 2-3 billion in sales a reasonable demand from investors a day after the country's key 10-year bond yield hit a five-month high above 6 percent.

 But it was forced to pay a stiff premium compared with a month ago.
 The yield on the 12-month bill was 2.623 percent compared with 1.418 percent at the last sale on March 20, and 3.110 percent on the 18-month bill, up from 1.711 last month.